lopez-christian/IMDb-Web-Scraping-Project/README.md

 # Purpose of project:

 The purpose of the project was to explore the data within IMDb's TOP 250 films of all-time and determine if there were any meaninful conlcusions I could derive from such.
-I was looking for any correlaitons between the features I scraped that would eventually be used to drive my visualizations.
+I was looking for any correlations between the features I scraped that would eventually be used to drive my visualizations.

 # Questions/Answers: